ArcBlock/super-linter-api/README.md

 ### Comprehensive Linting Support

-- **Complete Integration**: Built on Super-linter base image with 50+ linters pre-installed (18 commonly used ones exposed via API)
+- **Complete Integration**: Built on Super-linter slim base image with 18 commonly used linters optimized for production
-- **Production Ready**: Single Docker image that includes all supported linters
+- **Production Ready**: Single optimized Docker image (~4.5GB) with all supported linters
 - **Dual Operation**: Works as standalone API or embedded in Super-linter workflows

 ### Supported Linters